InZan17/Nizubot-Rust/docs/commands/fun/genmeme.md

 # Genmeme Command
 This command is used to generate memes.

+!!! note annotate
-Command is available on the user app.
+    Command is also available on the user app.

 ## `/genmeme brick`
 **Parameters**